portalpayments/portalwallet/vite-project/YCOMBINATOR.md

 # Portal Wallet - YCombinator Demo

 Hi YCombinator!
 We've made a quick demo of Portal for you.

-You can use this to send real money to identified recipients anywhere in the world instantly.
+**You can use this to send real money to identified recipients anywhere in the world instantly.**

-## Installinng the extensions
+## Installing the extension

 Normally Portal is installed through the Chrome Web Store (or Edge Web Store etc).
 But for this demo we'll install it the old fashioned way.